ChristopherA/Lists-of-High-Signal-Low-Noise-Links/README.md

 **A series of annotated lists of opinionated, high-signal but low-noise links on topics I care about.**

+I also have a number of [gists](https://gist.github.com/ChristopherA) where I save raw lists of links, rough drafts and slightly annotated versions.
+I move them here when they have some level of maturity.

 ## Table of Contents

   * [Table of Contents](#table-of-contents)